seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-02.md

 This, then, is something deeper than the whirlpool itself.
 The whirlpool can be pointed out because of its activity.
-But not so easily the emancipated ones and that is why there is so much controversy regarding the nature of the *Tathāgata*.
+But not so easily the emancipated ones and that is why there is so much controversy regarding the nature of the Tathāgata.
 The image of the whirlpool in its relation to the emancipated ones is beautifully presented in the following verse from the *Cūḷavagga* of the *Udāna*: